tansey-lab/bayestme/docs/example_workflow.rst

 ================

 This purpose of this document is to give you a sense of how you can string the different BayesTME modules together to analyze your data.
-This is a maximal example, you dont necessarily need to perform all of these steps, but some of them do depend on the output of each other.
+This is a maximal example, you don't necessarily need to perform all of these steps, but some of them do depend on the output of each other.

 1. Assuming your data is the output of the visium/10x spaceranger pipeline, the first step is to convert that spaceranger